esacup2016/esacup2016.github.io/pages/logistics.md

 70).
 Rooms can be canceled up to 28 February 2016, if necessary).

 Participants are of course free to select any other hotel they prefer.

+## Transport to the marina

+Corporate Sailing provides a shuttle servicing with two coaches/buses during the whole week (i.e. including the training days) between the Old Harbour in Barcelona and Marina Badalona at no extra cost.